aa2149/jobpilot/README.md

 - **Commercial use, derivative works, or incorporation into any product** requires written permission.
 - The eight-archetype taxonomy, the work-mode routing, the prompt templates, the design language, and all other elements listed in [NOTICE.md](NOTICE.md) are reserved.

-If you want to discuss licensing, contact [YOUR EMAIL].
+If you want to discuss licensing, contact areejahmedicty8@gmail.com.

 ---

 ## Acknowledgments

 This work takes deliberate inspiration from **[career-ops by Santiago Fernandez](https://github.com/santifer/career-ops)**, a brilliant open-source job-search system.
 We adopted Santiago's "filter, don't spray" thesis and his STAR + R format for the Story Bank.
 Everything else — the archetype taxonomy, multi-platform routing, UAE focus, web frontend, tracker workbook — is original work.
-Full provenance in [NOTICE.md](NOTICE.md).

 ---